xray-imaging/globus/readme.rst

 Usage
 -----

-Once the `DTagging <https://github.com/decarlof/DTagging>`_ medm screen is synchronized with the APS scheduling system:
+Once the `DTagging <https://github.com/decarlof/DTagging>`_ medm screen is synchronized with the APS scheduling system and contains valid values like:

 .. image:: medm_screen.png
   :width: 400